chepeniv/PR-T3/projects.md

 ## Questions

-- what will be the hours for PLDs for PR ?
+- since we're only doing PR, what will be the hours for PLDs ?
 - will we have to completely remake previously completed projects or will updating and modifying be enough for those ?
+- how soon can we complete the InStage interviews or any task for that mater ?

 # Email Best Practices
-- Completed (Previously)
+- READY

 # Goal Setting
 - Completed (Previously)